 If I said to you “I’ll show you how to prepare a cash flow forecast in under 30 minutes” would you believe me?
-I dare say that, just like me, you have spent half a lifetime in spreadsheets, adding new rows, tweaking formulas, double-checking the numbers in reviewing the forecast each month.
+I dare say that, just like me, you have spent half a lifetime in spreadsheets, adding new rows, tweaking formulas, double-checking the numbers as you review the forecast each month.
 Love it or hate it, a business needs a good cash flow forecast.
 This article published in Smart Company has some good tips on how to approach it.

-I thought, I will share with you in this article how to prepare a fast cash flow forecast in under 30 minutes using Calxa.
+Today, I will share with you my thoughts on how to prepare a fast cash flow forecast in under 30 minutes using Calxa.
 Yes, the budgets may not be perfect, but they will be ready to develop and adjust over time as you contemplate your future plans.

 What I want to demonstrate to you is that if you have all the information, there are tools out there that help you prepare a cash flow forecast with less fuss and effort.
 A forecast that will give you a view of your future cash position and guide your business and you to make informed decisions.

 Initial Preparation before Preparing a Forecast in 30 Minutes